symphatixe/GoCoding-Python/[4]/[5] Treasure Map/README.md

 The purpose of this task is to add an X to a 3x3 grid that uses nested lists.

 ### Skills
-- Use Python user input to track the user's selected position and use string indexes to separate it.
+- Track the user's selected position and separate it using `indexes`
 - Select the row and column and place the X accordingly in the selected position.